kwatch/oktest/python/README.txt

     FAILED (failures=1)

-If you set '``oktest.DIFF``' to False, unified diff is not displayed.
+If you set ``oktest.DIFF`` to False, unified diff is not displayed.

 Tracer